-The IPX Duplex Isolated Power Panel is typically used in hospital operating rooms and other wet procedure locations with load requirements exceeding 10kVA, or 16 circuits.
+The Specialty IPX Duplex Power Panel is typically used in hospital operating rooms and other wet procedure locations with load requirements exceeding 10kVA, or 16 circuits.
 Any combination of transformer sizes up to 20kVA total capacity can be specified.
 Secondary voltage output is typically 120V however, higher voltage output on either side is possible.

 Back Box Size